ColinFay/hordes/README.md

 When calling `library()` or `mlibrary()`, you can specify a hash, which can be compiled with `get_hash`.
 This hash is computed from the `DESCRIPTION` of the package called.
 That way, if ever the `DESCRIPTION` file changes (version update, or stuff like that...), you can get alerted (app won't launch).
-Just ignore this param if you don't care about that (but you should).
+Just ignore this param if you don't care about that (but you should in a production setting).

 ``` javascript
 const {library, get_hash} = require('./index.js');